botten-dj/eclective/README.md

 # eclective
 The Eclectic Collective sonic mix challenge.
 Do one remix of a track randomly picked from your eclectic music collection.

+## __ANNOUNCEMENT__

+Eclective is back!!!
+I've got new DJ kit so time to get obscure and synthetic again, Stay tuned...

 ## How to take part

 Set yourself a music mix challenge each week and share your results here.
 If you're a friend of mine, your music collection is probably way eclectic.
 I'm talking super-eclectic.
 Superclectic.